jonreid/ViewControllerPresentationSpy/README.md

 Information about the alert or action sheet is then available through the [AlertVerifier](https://github.com/jonreid/ViewControllerPresentationSpy/blob/master/Source/ViewControllerPresentationSpy/AlertVerifier.swift).

-For example, here's a test verifying the title (and that the alert is presented exactly once).
-`sut` is the System Under Test in the test fixture.

 For example, here's a test verifying:

  - That one alert was presented, with animation.